Term · Qualified Small Business Stock (Section 1202)

 Definition

-The federal exclusion is up to $10M per issuer or 10× basis, whichever is greater — so a founder with $1M basis can exclude up to $10M of gain.
-For ultra-high-net-worth founders, the cap can be increased through 'stacking' — gifting QSBS to a non-grantor trust before the 5-year mark, which gives the trust its own separate Section 1202 exclusion.
-A founder with three children's non-grantor trusts can effectively stack to $40M of exclusion ($10M individual + $10M per trust × 3 trusts).
+The per-issuer exclusion cap is the greater of a dollar cap or 10× basis.
+That dollar cap is $10M for stock acquired on or before July 4, 2025 and $15M for stock acquired after that date — so a founder with $1M basis can exclude up to $10M (old-regime stock) or $15M (new-regime stock) of gain.
+For ultra-high-net-worth founders, the cap can be increased through 'stacking' — gifting QSBS to a non-grantor trust before the sale, which gives the trust its own separate Section 1202 exclusion.
+A founder with three children's non-grantor trusts can effectively stack to $60M of exclusion on new-regime stock ($15M individual + $15M per trust × 3 trusts); the same structure on old-regime stock stacks to $40M ($10M × 4).

 State-level conformity varies.
-California does not conform — California taxes the QSBS gain at full state rates.
-New Jersey and Pennsylvania have partial conformity.
+California does not conform — it taxes the QSBS gain at full state rates.
+Pennsylvania also does not conform: QSBS gain is fully taxable for Pennsylvania personal income tax.
+New Jersey historically did not conform but moved to full conformity beginning in 2026.
 Most other states fully conform.
-The state-conformity status is part of the planning calculus, particularly for residents of non-conforming states considering a pre-sale relocation.
+The state-conformity status is part of the planning calculus, particularly for residents of non-conforming states (California, Pennsylvania) considering a pre-sale relocation.